oxyppgyn/Portfolio/README.md

 # Projects (Sorted by Date)
 ## Current & Upcoming
+### Interactive NPSpecies Map Application
+Currently, NPSpecies does not provide an interactive map despite being composed of largely spatial data.
+I plan to utilize the existing REST API for NPSpecies data through Integrated Resource Management Applications (IRMA) to create an automatically updating mapping application that allows easy viewing and filtering of species data and automatic interpolation of data.

 ### Assessment of alternatives to random encounter modeling on a dataset at Hopewell Mound Group
 This project will use a camera trap dataset created for deer density estimation and varying methodologies to assess differences in density modeling results.
 The ultimate goal of this project will be to determine the most accurate density estimation method at the site and the workflow that is most likely to succeed as a yearly population monitoring strategy (i.e., easiest to implement, high automation ability, and least time intensive).